sulthonuladib/dotfiles/README.md

 # Cool macOS Configuration
-a very bad documentation & very-very bad english
+a very bad documentation & very-very bad english back to bash ! fucking slow zsh on Catalina
 ## 0. Initialization
 - Clone or download it first !!
 - ```